HADAS496/comics-and-Reaganomics-/index.md

   image-path="scrollstory/images/for my project/game.jpg"
   above-box-space="100vh"
   below-box-space="100vh"
-  box-content="
-  Arkham's revolving door, then, was no mere plot convenience; it perpetuated stigma, warning of unreformable chaos in an era pushing for rehabilitation over isolation.
+  box-content="Arkham's revolving door, then, was no mere plot convenience; it perpetuated stigma, warning of unreformable chaos in an era pushing for rehabilitation over isolation.

   As a child dressing as Batman for Purim, captivated by the hero's brooding justice, I never questioned Arkham's gates—until connecting them to my grandmother's Auschwitz survival and the word "asylum's" dual meaning of refuge and prison.